In this project, I implemented and deployed diffusion models for image generation.

 2.4 Adding Class-Conditioning to UNet

 To control which digit was generated, I extended the UNet with class conditioning.
-This involved adding one-hot encoded class vectors (0-9) into the network, with dropout for occasional unconditional generation.

 Class-conditioned UNet training loss curve